skyfe79/AndroidGLKit/README.md

 ### Custom Layout file

-Of course, You don't like above approch.
+Of course, You don't like the above approach.
 Therefore, You can use custom layout file like below:

 ```java
 public class SquareActivity extends GLKAppCompatActivity {